surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * How would you decide which computers had permission to speak / transmit?

 1. Ethernet uses MAC addresses to identify source and destination
-2. data rate is a function of the Network interface card usually capable of 2 or 3 speeds (10Mbps, 100 Mbps or 1Gbps) so either the NIC neogtiates the rate or will use the frame's preamble to sync the incoming connection
+2. data rate is a function of the Network interface card usually capable of 2 or 3 speeds (10Mbps, 100 Mbps or 1Gbps) so either the NIC negotiates the rate or will use the frame's preamble to sync the incoming connection
 3. The medium must be clear for transmission, handled with CSMA/CD along with a truncated binary exponential random backoff algorithm. - Geez

 First the node will listen for other transmissions, hearing None it will begin its own transmission.
 If the line is not clear the node waits for the transmission to complete then sends its own frame